LeetLLM

 The simplest possible agent

 Let's start with the smallest thing that could possibly work.
 We'll build an agent that can use exactly one tool: a calculator.
-By constraining the environment, we can focus entirely on the core loop that drives the agent's decision-making process.
+In our support scenario, this might compute a shipping surcharge or a prorated refund.
+By constraining the environment to a single tool, we can focus entirely on the core loop that drives the agent's decision-making process.

-To make this work, we need to provide the LLM with a strict definition of what the tool is, what it does, and what inputs it expects.
+To make this work, we provide the LLM with a strict definition of what the tool is, what it does, and what inputs it expects.
 We do this by passing a JSON schema that describes our function.
-When the model determines that a calculation is necessary, it generates a structured request matching this schema rather than just outputting plain text.
+When the model determines that a calculation is necessary, it generates a structured request matching that schema rather than only writing plain text.[2]

 Adding real tools

 A calculator is fun, but a useful agent needs tools that interact with the world.
-Let's add three more tools: web search, a file reader, and a date/time helper.
+Let's add three more tools that fit our support scenario: an order lookup, a policy reader, and a date helper.
 The following snippets show how to define these operations.
 Each tool accepts simple string arguments and returns string results, expanding what our agent can accomplish.

-The @tool decorator is a pattern you'll see in every agent framework.
+The @tool decorator is a pattern you'll see in many agent frameworks.
 It registers tools in a lookup table so the agent loop can find the right function when the model asks for it.

 Now the agent loop becomes generic.
 We implement a dispatcher function that takes the tool's name and its arguments, and dynamically executes it.
 If the requested tool is missing from our registry, it gracefully returns an error string.